Updated: Sep 24, 2021

 If you can answer to yes to ALL these questions, you are well on the way to being ready.

 Head over to our website for more information and articles about co-design and engagement.
-Don’t forgot to check out our co-design courses, team development and consulting services on offer.
+Don’t forget to check out our co-design courses, team development and consulting services on offer.
+Or click here to join Authentic Co-design and receive great content straight to your inbox.

 “You don’t need no baggage, you just get on board!”